-8540 HONORS PROGRAMMING I VISUAL PROGRAMMING
+8540 HONORS PROGRAMMING I Visual Programming

 This course is one part of Honors Programming I and must be taken in conjunction with Honors Object Oriented Programming.
 Honors Visual Programming provides a foundation for the design and implementation of programs that utilize a visual user-interface.
 Topics covered will include: designing the interface; the message/event driven programming model; logical structure of programs; control containers such as graphics, dialogs, and forms; and controls, including buttons, sliders, mouse motion, and edit boxes.
 After this course, students will be able to design and create applications with a working Graphical User Interface.
+Return to course offering page: 11

-HONORS PROGRAMMING II (SV) COLLEGE TECH PREP Credit 2
+HONORS PROGRAMMING II (SV) COLLEGE TECH PREP

-Grade 12 Honors Programming II is part of a two-year college tech prep program.
+Credit 2 Grade 12 Est. Fee \$60 Year Honors Programming II is part of a two-year college tech prep program.
 The second year of this program includes the courses AP Computer Science A and Honors Computer and Mobile Applications.
 In Honors Programming II students learn and practice key computer science concepts by designing and developing new computer and mobile applications.
 Students will continue to develop object-oriented programs while focusing on mobile apps.
 Students will design, create, install, test, and modify their own mobile apps on different devices and operating systems.
-Honors Programming II provides preparation for the AP Computer Science A examination while also providing a solid background for students pursuing a career in the lucrative and rapidly expanding world of computer programming and mobile app development.
+Honors Programming II provides preparation for the APComputer Science A examination while also providing a solid background for students pursuing a career in the lucrative and rapidly expanding world of computer programming and mobile app development.

-8543 HONORS PROGRAMMING II: AP COMPUTER SCIENCE A
+8543 HONORS PROGRAMMING II: AP Computer Science A